Preparing for 2025 and equipping tourism establishments with requisite legalese

 The final week of 2024 is upon us, with many already enjoying the festive season around the globe and still others preparing to embark on their journeys.
 Whether travelers are heading to sunny Africa or winter wonderlands across Europe, North America or Asia, this is a significant period for the tourism sector no matter the country.
 Tourism continues to grow with people opting for different experiences, be it within city staycations, domestic travel or international tourism destinations.
 Tourism establishments & key industry players will be required to anticipate a surge in bookings and ensure that their operations are running meticulously to cater for the novel first time traveler to the experienced and most demanding of clientele.

-From a legal perspective we have our plans for 2025 set in motion and our aim is to equip tourism establishments with the skills and tools to develop, ensuring that they are understanding the requisite legalese to operate within regulations and abide by legislation.
+From a legal perspective, we have our plans for 2025 set in motion and we aim to equip tourism establishments with the skills and tools to develop, ensuring that they understand the requisite legalese to operate within regulations and abide by legislation.

 Over the course of the next few publications, we will be uncovering several regulatory challenges in the tourism sector.